home-assistant/home-assistant.io/source/_integrations/ld2410_ble.markdown

 {% include integrations/config_flow.md %}

 It currently provides the motion and static value.
-Other values, including configuring it are TODO.

 You can currently configure the settings for motion/static triggers by USB with either the [desktop software](https://drive.google.com/drive/folders/1p4dhbEJA3YubyIjIIC7wwVsSo8x29Fq-?usp=sharing) or the Bluetooth [mobile app](https://www.pgyer.com/Lq8p).